Phuket by Canoe

 And what a paradise it was.
 After fifteen minutes of paddling, pushing, shoving, hissing, squeezing and sliding we emerged out of the tunnel into what I can only describe as a hidden Eden.

-I could have spent my entire day drifting in this enclosed oasis and listening to the chirps and shrieks of birds and monkeys, however time was short and there were sunset cocktails to be had back on the main boat.
-So, through the same darkness and the same effort we exited back out into the open ocean.
+Most of all, I could have spent my entire day drifting in this enclosed oasis and listening to the chirps and shrieks of birds and monkeys.
+However time was short and there were sunset cocktails to be had back on the main boat.
+As a result, through the same darkness and the same effort we exited back out into the open ocean.

 "How did it go?" my husband asked as he approached our canoe.